Gesee-y/ReactiveECS.jl/doc/Achitecture.md

 ## What is RECS?

 **Reactive ECS (RECS)** is a high-performance ECS framework built in Julia, designed to combine the efficiency of data-oriented design with the flexibility of reactive programming.
-At its core, RECS uses a centralized **ECSManager** that stores entities in a **Struct of Arrays (SoA)** layout in a columnar way (entities are rows, components are columns), groups relevant indices by archetype, and dispatches them to subscribed systems.
+At its core, RECS uses a centralized **ECSManager** that stores entities in a **Struct of Arrays (SoA)** layout in a columnar way (entities are rows, components are columns), represent archetypes with **partitions**, use query to get the relevant partitions and dispatches them to subscribed systems.

 ### Core Principles
-- **Structured Storage**: Entities are stored in a cache-friendly SoA layout.
+- **Structured Storage**: Entities are stored in a partitioned cache-friendly SoA layout.
 - **Targeted Dispatch**: Systems receive only the data they need, minimizing overhead.
 - **Reactive Processing**: Systems communicate via data pipelines, using `listen_to` for loose coupling.
 - **Entity Pooling**: Reuses memory slots for fast entity creation/deletion.

 ### Key Features
 - **Cache-efficient SoA**: Optimizes memory access for large-scale processing.
-- **Dynamic Subscriptions**: Systems subscribe to specific component sets, updated at runtime.
+- **Dynamic Subscriptions**: Systems subscribe to a query, which may change at runtime.
 - **Reactive Pipelines**: Systems can listen to others’ outputs, enabling flexible workflows.
 - **Low Allocations**: Minimal memory overhead during dispatch and execution.
 - **Runtime Extensibility**: Add, modify, or remove systems without code changes.
 - **Advanced Event System**: Built on [Notifyers.jl](https://github.com/Gesee-y/Notifyers.jl), supporting merge, filtering, one-shot listeners, priorities, and more.
-- **Hierarchical Relationships**: Managed via [NodeTree.jl](https://github.com/Gesee-y/NodeTree.jl), with BFS/DFS traversal.
 - **Profiling Tools**: Built-in debugging and visualization for performance analysis.

 ---